 On December 22, 2017, the U.S. Government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Reform Act").
-The Tax Reform Act significantly revised the U.S. corporate income tax structure by, among other things, lowering the U.S. corporate income tax rate, repealing certain deductions, and changing the way foreign earnings are taxed.
+The Tax Reform Act significantly revised the U.S. corporate income tax structure.
 U.S. GAAP requires that the impact of tax legislation be recognized in the period in which the law is enacted.
-As such, the Company's estimated annual effective tax rate for the current fiscal year includes the impact of the reduction of the U.S. statutory corporate income tax rate from 35% to 21% beginning January 1, 2018.
-As a September fiscal year end filer, the lower corporate income tax rate will be phased in resulting in a U.S. statutory federal rate of 24.5% for the fiscal year ending September 28, 2018.
-This phased in rate has been included in the estimated annual effective rate for the quarter.
-The current year-to-date income tax expense for the quarter also includes adjustments for other Tax Reform Act components that are discrete during the interim period as required by ASC 740.
-These include one-time adjustments for a tax on the deemed repatriation of foreign earnings and the revaluation of net deferred taxes.

-Certain other provisions included in the Tax Reform Act have later effective dates for fiscal year filers and may have an impact on the Company's future effective tax rate.
-These include changes in the U.S. taxation of foreign earnings intended to reduce U.S. tax base erosion and the deferral of tax on foreign earnings.
-The changes included in the Tax Reform Act are broad, complex, and subject to interpretation.
-The SEC issued guidance under Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118") that allows for reasonable estimated impacts to be recorded and a measurement period of up to one year from the date of enactment to revise these provisional amounts as new information is obtained and additional guidance is issued by various regulatory bodies.
-The amounts included in the current quarter represent provisional reasonable estimates and are anticipated to be finalized in subsequent periods but no later than December 22, 2018.
+In accordance with these rules, the Company is including the impact of certain provisions of the Tax Reform Act to the extent they are effective during the current reporting period.
+Certain other provisions included in the Tax Reform Act have later effective dates for fiscal year filers and will be included in the period in which they become effective.
+In response to the Tax Reform Act, the SEC issued guidance under Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118") that allows for reasonable estimated amounts to be recorded and a measurement period of up to one year from the date of enactment to revise these provisional amounts as new information is obtained and additional guidance is issued.
+Pursuant to the guidance included in SAB 118, the Company deems amounts recorded and positions taken to date as provisional estimates to be adjusted and finalized in future periods.